Corrosionist The Website of Corrosion Protection and Corrosion Control

 The methods for galvanic corrosion prevention are in general suggested by the above descriptions of the conditions necessary for its occurrence.

 Don’t Mix Metals.
-If only one material is used in a construction the problem is avoided (Condition 1 is not present – no mixed metals) and Galvanic Corrosion will not take place.
+If only one material is used in a construction the problem is avoided (Condition 1 is not present – no mixed metals).
 Be particularly aware of zinc plated or galvanised feasters in stainless steel sheets – a common substitution because of perceived cost savings or better availability.
 These less noble fasteners in the galvanic series are likely to be rapidly attacked.

 Prevent Electrical Contact.
 It is often practical to prevent electrical contact between the dissimilar metals (removal of Condition 2).
 This may be achieved by the use of non conducting (eg rubber or plastic) spacers, spool pieces or gaskets, perhaps in conjunction with sleeves around bolts.
 For the same reason a gap may be left between galvanised roofing and a stainless steel down-pipe.